h3ct0r/cnn_feature_extractor_rpv_2017/README.md

  - The AlexNet weights were downloaded from: http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/
  - The TensorFlow implementation of Alexnet was firstly developed by: https://github.com/kratzert/finetune_alexnet_with_tensorflow

+### Install

+    - Install tf from pip
+    - Download the Alexnet weights and locate them on the root of this project.
+Weights can be downloaded from http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy.

 ### Todos

  - Get features from layers